Airborne School

 Most students in the Airborne School at any given time will be from the Army.
 The Army operates four large airborne divisions and its special operations and Special Forces are also required to partake in parachute training.

-Marines also attend Jump School alongside Navy Special Forces.
+Marines also attend Jump School, as do Navy Special Forces.
 The Air Force sends some of its para-rescue trainees, weather technicians, and tactical air control members through the training.
 The Coast Guard does not send recruits to Jump School.

 Regardless of their branch of service, all graduates receive the United States Army Parachutist Badge, which is often called the “Jump Wings.”